Blik

 Wallet setup

-Payment entry stays calm and direct.
+Payment entry stays focused and direct.

 Payment methods are separated into recognizable options, with a clear add-card path and enough visual breathing room for trust.